Pipes of War

 ‘Thanks,’ the captain sighed.
 ‘While I’m out, see what else you can find in the media that might be of some use.’

-On the way out, the captain passed a small office with an older, grey-haired woman sat inside, tapping at a computer.
+On the way out, the captain passed a small office with an older, grey-haired woman sat inside, tapping at a computer that she barely knew how to use.
 Her desk piled high with papers, hiding the small plant that was so desperately craving sunlight.
 The woman was Mary Goldman, the squad’s secretary in charge of admin.
 Being a council-funded operation, there was often a lot of paperwork (invoices for damages, purchase orders for new equipment, expenses, etc.) so Clifford had hired Mary to take care of it all.

 ‘Can you cancel my 1 o’clock lunch appointment please Mary, I’m going out.’

-‘You haven’t got a 1 o’clock lunch appointment,’ she replied.
+‘You haven’t got a 1 o’clock lunch appointment,’ she replied, turning to him and pressing her glasses back up the bridge of her nose.

 ‘I cancelled it when I saw Jean going into your office.’